-Integration of CDC program with transcriptomic and proteomic data.
+Integration of CDC programme with transcriptomic and proteomic data.

 Ostreococcus tauri annotated genes involved in cell division cycle were organized in three different groups in order to mark in which phase of the cell cycle they are present, according to the current cell cycle model in plants (Carneiro et al., 2021) (Table.
 7, 8, 9).